xmos/lib_xud/module_xud/doc/basic_usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This function provides a similar function to ``XUD_SetBuffer`` function
-but it cuts the data up in packets of a fixed
+but it breaks the data up in packets of a fixed
 maximum size.
 This is especially useful for control transfers where large
 descriptors must be sent in typically 64 byte transactions.